Field Notes

 Key features: One-way video interviews, bulk candidate invitations, collaborative review tools, branded candidate experience

-Why it stands out: Asynchronous video interviews work across time zones, making it perfect for global hiring initiatives.
+Why it stands out: One-way video interviews work across time zones, making it perfect for global hiring initiatives.

 What the research says about candidate screening at scale